tarantool/doc/doc/reference/reference_lua/box_stat/memtx.rst

     * ``trackers`` is the memory allocated for *trackers* of transaction reads.
-      Like in the previous sections, Tarantool reports the total, average and maximum number of bytes allocated for trackers per a single transaction.
+      Like in the previous sections, Tarantool reports the total, average and maximal number of bytes allocated for trackers per a single transaction.
     * ``conflicts`` is the memory allocated for *conflicts* which are entities created when transactional conflicts occur.
-      Like in the previous sections, Tarantool reports the total, average and maximum number of allocated bytes.
+      Like in the previous sections, Tarantool reports the total, average and maximal number of allocated bytes.
     * ``tuples`` is the memory allocated for storing tuples.
       With MVCC, tuples are stored using the *stories* mechanism.
 Nearly every tuple has its story.
 Even tuples in an index may have their stories, so